-And Ollie and Toby are safe hands to carry this business on into the future – something David realised recently when he was assisting with a vast and complicated military funeral organised by his sons, and he stood at the back watching them subtly moving amongst the hundreds of mourners, coordinating everything perfectly.
+And Ollie’s hands are safe hands to carry this business on into the future – something David realised when he was assisting with a vast and complicated military funeral organised by his sons (Ollie’s brother Toby has been very involved with the company in the past) and he stood at the back watching them subtly moving amongst the hundreds of mourners, coordinating everything perfectly.
 “I realised then that my work is done,” David said.
 He should be very proud.

-- Your first call – will be answered by Sarah, Sharon or Lucy during office hours, Ollie or Toby when the offices are closed.
+- Your first call – will be answered by the person looking after the branch during office hours, and very likely Ollie when the offices are closed.

 - Home visits – yes, very happy to make arrangements either at the funeral home or at your home.
 It’s your choice.

 - Family participation – if you want to come in and help wash and dress the person who’s died just ask.